Inversiones y Representaciones Sociedad Anónima: Overview

-Losses stemming from the Argentine economic crisis that began in 1998 led to Soros' divesting most of his IRSA interests, and by late 1999, the Soros Fund Management held 7% of the firm's stock.
+Losses stemming from the 1998–2002 Argentine great depression that began in 1998 led to Soros' divesting most of his IRSA interests, and by late 1999, the Soros Fund Management held 7% of the firm's stock.
 IRSA was forced to retrench somewhat, selling its Venezuelan interests and the historic Galerías Pacífico arcade.
 The group's losses totaled US$590 million during the 1999–2002 crisis, equal to Soros' total return in the venture during the 1990s.

 Responsible for half the group's net sales, its seven remaining shopping centers boosted the firm's income following the strong recovery in the Argentine economy after 2002, however, and in 2008, it developed Dot Baires, a 190,000m² (2 million ft²) shopping center and the largest building of its kind in Argentina.

 The company resumed its purchases of office buildings during the recovery.
 Notable among these was Bouchard Plaza in 2007, which brought the number of such buildings in its portfolio to 17.
 It also purchased one of three remaining undeveloped lots in the Catalinas Norte office park in 2009.

 IRSA continued to expand into the mortgage lending sector, purchasing 28% of the formerly state owned Banco Hipotecario, and into the farming and ranching sectors, acquiring the local subsidiary of Amarillo, Texas-based Cactus Feeders in 2009, as well as into the large Brazilian real estate market, establishing IRSA-Cyrela (a joint venture with Cyrela Brazil Realty).